 From a team of 6 students, in how many ways can we choose a captain and vice-captain assuming one person can not hold more than one position?

 From a team of 6 students, two students are to be chosen in such a way that one student will hold only one position.

 Here, the no. of ways of choosing a captain and vice-captain is the permutation of 6 different things taken 2 at a time.

-How many words can be formed using all the letters of the word Dinomite, using each letter exactly one time?
+How many words, with or without meaning, can be formed using all the letters of the word EQUATION, using each letter Exactly once?